-linpack_bench, a C code which carries out the LINPACK benchmark program.
+linpack_bench, a C code which carries out the LINPACK Benchmark, which measures the time required to factor and solve a large linear system.

 The test problem requires the user to set up a random dense matrix A of size N = 1000, and a right hand side vector B which is the product of A and a vector X of all 1's.
 The first task is to compute an LU factorization of A. The second task is to use the LU factorization to solve the linear system